luyuhuang/DWords/README.md

 ## Introduction

-DWords is a cross platform tool which show words as Danmaku on your screen to helps you remember them.
-The main purpose of DWords is to help non-English-speaking people study English, but not limited to English, you can also use it to remember anything you want.
+DWords is a cross platform tool which show words as Danmaku on your screen to help you memorize them.
+The main purpose of DWords is to help non-English-speaking people study English, but not limited to English, you can also use it to memorize anything you want.

 Features: